 Our exhibitions change every month:

-Prince Henry’s Grammar School art teacher Natalie will be displaying her textile work based upon organic forms
+Prince Henry’s Grammar School art teacher Natalie will be displaying her paintings and textile work based upon organic forms.

 In House Arts